 - shortness of breath

-In rare cases, both of these drugs can increase the risk for heart problems such as high blood pressure and increased heart rate, heart attack, stroke, and even death.
+In rare cases, both of these drugs can increase the risk of heart problems such as high blood pressure and increased heart rate, heart attack, stroke, and even death.
 Before starting Vyvanse or Adderall, get a heart checkup and tell your doctor about any history of high blood pressure or heart problems.

 Considering your other medications may help you decide which ADHD drug is right for you.
 Adderall and Vyvanse can both interact with certain other medications or chemicals.
 A few examples include:

 Picking the right ADHD drug is sometimes a matter of trial and error.
-If the first drug you choose doesn’t work or comes with too many negative side effects, you can talk to your doctor about trying a different medication.
+If the first drug you choose doesn’t work or presents with too many negative side effects, you can talk with your healthcare professional about trying a different medication.